AugustNing/princeton-food/README.md

 ## Groceries, Alcohol, and Free Food/Stuff

+On Nassau st is **Maruichi** which is a small Japanese grocery store with a great selection of snacks and premade meals.
+They also have a small selection of fresh meat, seafood, veggies, Japanese seasoning.
+Their produce a tad pricey (Nassau st/college campus tax) but it's still reasonable and incredibly convenient.
+They also have some Japanese specialty cosmetics in the back.

 The biggest grocery stores around here that you can get to on the weekend shopper are **Whole Foods, Wegmans, and Trader Joes.** Nassau Park (where Wegmans is) also has a **target, home depot, michaels**.
-However taking the bus is really annoying so if you dont have a car, i recommend making friend with a car to drive you instead lol.
+However taking the bus is really annoying so if you dont have a car, I recommend making friend with a car to drive you instead.

 Within driving distance is also a **Costco** (:heart:).
 If you have a costco membership and a car, please take me.

 If you want (east) asian groceries and can drive, there is **Woo Ri Mart** (Korean) in Princeton Junction near the dinky station and **Asian Food Mart** (Chinese) in Plainsboro (10 min drive).
-If you want to go a larger store, there is an **H Mart** (Korean) and **99 Ranch Market** (Chinese) in Edison (~30 min drive).
+If you want to go a larger store, there is an **H Mart** (Korean) and **99 Ranch Market** (Chinese) in Edison (~30-40 min drive).
 I personally think asian grocery stores are cheaper for produce compared to wegmans.
-I also think the masking rate is higher in asian groceries compared to wegmans.

 **Patel Brothers** in East Windsor i think is the closest indian grocery store.

 NJ alc thing: most restaurants are bring your own beer/beverages (BYOB) since most dont have the expensive liquor license.

 There’s some law in NJ where each company can only have two liquor licenses in the whole state.
 You can get most beers and liquor at the stores around campus, abet for a market up.
 Near equad is **Nassau Liquors Grape Grain** and **Varsity Liquor**.
 On Witherspoon is **Public Wine**.
 On Nassau is **Claridge Wine & Liquor**.
+On Hulfish (Palmer Square) is **Princeton Corkscrew Wine Shop**.
+My personal favorite is Varsity Liquor, the owner Arun and I are pals.

 Cheaper drinks can be found at the Wegmans and Trader Joes on Route 1 (they conveniently have these licenses).
 If you have a car, the Costco in Edison has liquor.
-There isn’t liquor or beer at CVS, Wawa, 7Eleven, etc.
+There **is not** liquor or beer at CVS, Wawa, 7Eleven, etc.

 Subscribe to the **freefood email list**!
 During the school year you can practically live off this email list, no joke.
 Undergrads get a ton of free food.
 [https://lists.princeton.edu/cgi-bin/wa?SUBED1=FREEFOOD&A=1](https://lists.princeton.edu/cgi-bin/wa?SUBED1=FREEFOOD&A=1)

-During the year, there is usually a weekly **GSG Happy Hour** (previously have been on Wednesdays) that has dinner and beers!
+~~During the year, there is usually a weekly **GSG Happy Hour** (previously have been on Wednesdays) that has dinner and beers!
 They are announced on weekly GSG emails.
 Dinner is usually pizza.
-Food goes quickly, so go in the first 15mins if you want to get food.
+Food goes quickly, so go in the first 15mins if you want to get food.~~ As of Fall 2024, I have no idea if these are still being run

 On Friday nights there is usually **Social Hour in grad college courtyard** or old grad college (OGC) common room.
 Open bar with snacks!
 Very popular at the beginning of the school year, not as popular a few weeks in.